This program qualifies for up to $8,000 in tuition assistance.

 Phlebotomists obtain blood specimens promptly, efficiently and safely.
 Phlebotomists typically work in hospital clinical laboratories, out-patient labs, physician's offices, donor centers, pharmaceutical firms, research institutions, hospices, public health clinics and many other venues, both civilian and military.
 As integral members of the health care team, phlebotomists must be well trained in all aspects of specimen collection and transport.
 They also must maintain high standards of professionalism and compassion while interacting with patients and their families.

 After completion of this certificate program, students are eligible to take a national certification exam of their choice.

-Employment of phlebotomists is projected to grow 25 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of phlebotomists is projected to grow 10% from 2021 to 2031, faster than the average for all occupations.
 Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform blood work.

 All students must be able to perform the essential functions of the curriculum.
 In addition to the general admission criteria required by the college, phlebotomy students must be able to: